xmy314/Mech325-Deus-Ex-Machina/readme.md

 4. Follow through the prompts.
 5. Read the answer off from `./latex_output/aux/main.pdf`.

-### Expected Behaviour
+### Global Flag

-- Waits a bit to find a path to solve the problem.
-- Start asking questions while showing table, figures, or instructions.
+To use any flags `import mech325` at the beginning of the file.

+`mech325.show_image=False`

-- Exits.
+- Disable figure pop-ups.
+- The figure can be opened through the printed path in the terminal instead.

 ### Unexpected Behaviour

-If an error is thrown or the program halts Something is wrong.

 If there is an issue BEFORE EXAM:

-- Please report it ASAP with the "context" you used.
+- Submit the issue as an github issue with the "context".

 If there is an issue DURING EXAM:

 - Save the "context" that cause the problem.
 - Forfeit the program, use the bible instead.
-- Please report it back to me with the "context".
+- Submit the issue as an github issue with the saved "context".

-## Other

-Good Luck in MECH 325.
+Or, fix it yourself and open a pull request.

 ## For those who want to help

-Urgent:
+Missing Components:

+- [] pulley of wire rope.
-Spring Fatigue loading, sinus, zimmerli, etc.
+- [] Spring Fatigue loading, sinus, zimmerli.

-General:

-- [ ] Refactor code to deal with iteration more effectively.
-- [ ] Decouple a big CUSTOM function.
+- [] (Others that I probably missed).

+UX:

-- [ ] Detect halting and guess missing informaiton.
+- [ ] Guess potential missing informaiton.
 - [ ] Incorporate in units.

-UX:

 - [ ] Use description and units of values in a meaningful way.

-Main Missing Feature:
+Internals:

-- [ ] Wire Rope
+- [ ] Refactor code to deal with iteration more effectively.
-- [ ] Spring
+- [ ] Decouple the big CUSTOM functions.

 Features:
 | Main Task | Sub Task | Implemented | Tested | Documented |